 Keep it with you so that you can capture it by writing it down when you have a thought.
 Also, reflect and jot down some quick steps on how you can make that idea come to life.

 Keeping Your Team Invested

-Your Team and Partners are a Reflection of You
+Your Team and Partners Reflect on You

 At your service,